Sarah E. Thurston

 her father Jasper Thurston (1806-1866) worked as a piano tuner.
 After her mother Frances "Fanny" Durando

-this piece when she was probably around 12 years old.
+this piece when she was probably about 12 years old.

 lived and raised a large family.
 She and her husband died the same year, 1881 she at age 50, and he 52.